aftosmiros/Blockchain-Technologies-1-Assignment-3-Part-1/README.md

 ### Screenshots

-The screenshots you can see in the file `sepoliascreens.pdf`
+The screenshots you can see in the file `screenshots.pdf`

 ## References